Values Statement

 Languages and Literatures Department

-The faculty of the Department of Languages and Literatures at UNC Asheville provides pedagogically current and sound instruction in the language, literature and cultures of French-, German-, Spanish, Portuguese and Cherokee – speaking lands, engages in a wide variety of on and off campus services, and dedicates itself to ongoing growth in our disciplines.
-Due to the interconnected nature of language and culture, many endeavors of our faculty link the areas of teaching, research, and service.
-The Department values a broad range of activities that support our teaching, research, and service missions, and the guidelines presented in this statement are examples of ways in which our goals might be achieved and evaluated.
+The faculty of the Department of Languages and Literatures at UNC Asheville at UNC Asheville fully embraces the central role that the study of language and literature plays in a liberal arts education and, ultimately, in global citizenship.
+At the heart of our work as scholars, teachers, and community members lie the values of critical thinking, creativity, collaboration, open-mindedness and engagement.
+We provide pedagogically current and sound instruction in the language, literature and cultures of Cherokee-, French-, German-, Portuguese- and Spanish- speaking lands, engage and collaborate with a wide variety of local and global communities on and off campus and dedicate ourselves to continuous growth in our disciplines.
+The Department values a broad range of activities that support our teaching, research, and service missions.
+The guidelines presented in this statement are examples of ways in which our goals might be achieved and evaluated.

 Teaching